 The Board carries out a regular review of the risk environment in which the Company operates, together with changes to the environment and individual risks.
 The Board also identifies emerging risks which might impact on the Company.
-In the period the most noticeable risks have been the emergence of rising interest rates and inflation, caused in part as a result of the geopolitical tensions, and pricing volatility in world markets.
+In the year ended 31 December 2023, the most noticeable risks have been the emergence of rising interest rates and inflation, caused in part as a result of the geopolitical tensions, and rising volatility in world markets.
 The full impacts of these risks are likely to continue to be uncertain for some time.

-The Board has carried out a robust assessment of the Company's principal and emerging risks and uncertainties and seeks to mitigate these risks through regular reviews of performance and monitoring progress and compliance.
+The Board has carried out a robust assessment of the Company's principal risks, emerging risks and uncertainties, and seeks to mitigate these risks through regular reviews of performance and monitoring progress and compliance.
 The Board applies the principles detailed in the Financial Reporting Council's Guidance on Risk Management, Internal Control and Related Financial and Business Reporting, in the mitigation and management of these risks.
-More information on specific mitigation measures for the principal risks, emerging risks and uncertainties are explained below:
+More information on specific mitigation measures for the principal risks, emerging risks and uncertainties are explained in the following table.
 Possible consequence

-Risk assessment during the year
+Risk assessment during the year Risk management

-Risk management